 A study of The Empire Strikes Back, widely regarded as the 'best' Star Wars movie, in the BFI Film Classics series.

-Rebecca Harrison is an academic, film critic and broadcaster in the UK.
+Rebecca Harrison is Lecturer in Film and Media at the Open University, UK.
 She is the author of From Steam to Screen: Cinema, the Railways and Modernity (I B Tauris, 2018), and of the forthcoming Decoding Star Wars: Gender, Race and the Power of Code in a Galaxy Far, Far Away (Bloomsbury).
 She regularly contributes to outlets including Sight & Sound, Screen Queens and BBC Radio Scotland.

 Rebecca's book is a thoughtful, meticulously researched celebration